+We customize our services to meet each firm's specific needs and manage integration of our services so that the process is seamless for our clients.
 We invite you to find out how we might help you efficiently comply with all USDA regulations on veterinary biologics.

 Please contact us by e-mail at email@example.com.

 AdaMae Lewis, Ph.D., retired from the CVB, Inspections and Compliance as a manager in CVB Inspections and Compliance in 1994 and has since been a consultant in veterinary biologics.
 She has extensive experience and expertise in facilities inspection and requirements for licensing and permitting of veterinary biologics.
 She facilitated the Institute for International Cooperation in Animal Biologics (IICAB) Training from 1996-2014.

 Louise Henderson, Ph.D. retired from the CVB, Policy, Evaluation, and Licensing, in 2008.
 She served as Section Leader of Biotechnology, Immunology, and Diagnostics.
 She was responsible for overseeing policy, laboratory testing, and review and approval of licensing submissions for all biotechnology, immunology, and diagnostic products.
 She also has expertise in regulatory jurisdiction issues for those products that may be either a veterinary biologic regulated by the USDA or a veterinary drug regulated by the FDA and initiated the forming of the FDA/USDA Jurisdiction Committee for resolution of regulatory jurisdiction decisions.